 - Minnesota Twins Hall of Fame

-Kaat wore jersey number 36 for most of the teams that he played for, including the Chicago White Sox, Minnesota Twins, and St. Louis Cardinals.
-Here’s a picture of him wearing his jersey:
+Kaat wore jersey number 36 for most teams he played for, including the Chicago White Sox, Minnesota Twins, and St. Louis Cardinals.

-After leaving his baseball career, Jim Kaat first started as the coach for the Cincinnati Reds.
-Additionally, he coached part of the 1984 and 1985 seasons while even leading Cincinnati rookie Tom Browning to a 20–9 record.
+He coached part of the 1984 and 1985 seasons while leading Cincinnati rookie Tom Browning to a 20–9 record.

-All in all, Kaat’s baseball analysis and strategy were sought out by many.
-In 2018, the Minnesota Twins hired Kaat as a Special Assistant whose role was to help Twins’ president Dave St. Peter in business, marketing, and community initiatives.
+In 2018, the Minnesota Twins hired Kaat as a special assistant whose role was to help the Twins’ president Dave St. Peter in business, marketing, and community initiatives.

 Broadcasting Career

-Apart from being a team’s coach, Jim Kaat took broadcasting in parallel as he first commenced with Minnesota’s local radio.
+Apart from being a team coach, Jim Kaat took broadcasting in parallel as he first commenced with Minnesota’s local radio.

-Later, in the 1981 baseball strike, Kaat stood as an analyst for Home Team Sports and then broadcasted fully for Good Morning America from 1984–85.
+Later, in 1981, Kaat became an analyst for Home Team Sports and then broadcasted fully for Good Morning America from 1984–85.

-Additionally, he handled a season for NBC Sports’ coverage of baseball with Phil Stone in 1986.
-Following it, Kaat covered the College World Series and the MLB playoffs and World Series for ESPN.
+Additionally, he handled a season for NBC Sports’ baseball coverage with Phil Stone in 1986.
+After that, Kaat covered the College World Series, MLB playoffs, and World Series for ESPN.

-Altogether, he stood as the lead analyst for ESPN after a series of small coverages.
-Apparently, he also worked for the ABC/The Baseball Network, the Yankees–Seattle Mariners Division Series, and the American League Championship Series.
+He stood as ESPN’s lead analyst after a series of small coverages.
+He also worked for the ABC/The Baseball Network, the Yankees–Seattle Mariners Division Series, and the American League Championship Series.

 Nearing the 2000s, Jim Kaat had relatively less to cover and only broadcasted 65 games.

-Afterward, he called his retirement and then joined the MLB Network as a color commentator in 2009.
+Afterward, he called his retirement and joined the MLB Network as a color commentator in 2009.

 He covered the MLB Network Showcase series and wrote the weekly online blog for the Yankees (YES) Network during his tenure.